f1shyfang/lyra_hackathon/README.md

 # LinkedIn PR Sentiment Classifier

-A machine learning system to predict whether a LinkedIn post will result in positive or negative PR using Gemini LLM embeddings and XGBoost.
+A machine learning system to predict whether a LinkedIn post will result in positive or negative PR using Ridge, Logistic Regression and XGboost.

 ## 🎯 Project Overview